-Served: 6 years
+Served: 9 years

-On June 18, 1850, his sight was restored sufficiently for him to attend the Van Amburg’s Circus that had set up in the vacant block bounded by 12th, 13th, Vine, and Race Streets.
-The event was very crowded and he left his friends, who were seated, to stand closer to the ring.
+On June 18, 1850, Walker’s sight was restored sufficiently for him to attend the Van Amburg’s Circus that had set up in the vacant block bounded by 12th, 13th, Vine, and Race Streets.
+The event was very crowded, and he left his friends, who were seated, to stand closer to the ring.

-If you have information, artifacts, archives, or images of this officer, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.